kirit93/kirit93.github.io/_posts/2017-11-30-Text-Generation-Using-Keras.md

 This is the ipython notebook for my tutorial at PyData NYC on generating text using neural networks with Keras in Python.
-My github repo has the presentaion and code, you can find it [here](https://github.com/kirit93/PyDataNYC)
+My github repo has the presentaion and code, you can find it [here](https://github.com/kirit93/PyDataNYC) If you'd like you can clone this [Azure notebook](https://notebooks.azure.com/kirit93/libraries/textgenpydata) instead.
 <br><br>